ibizaman/selfhostblocks/README.md

 and by extension configuration interface, for self-hosting.

 Compare the configuration for Nextcloud and Forgejo in Self Host Blocks.
-The following snippets focus on similitudes and assume the relevant blocks are configured off-screen.
+The following snippets focus on similitudes and assume the relevant blocks - like secrets - are configured off-screen.
 It also does not show specific options for each service.
 These are still complete snippets that configure HTTPS, subdomain serving the service, LDAP and SSO integration.